 Duke researchers discovered that post-op complications are highest during July, or the month most medical residents start making rounds.
 The researchers also determined that patients who undergo surgeries on weekends don’t receive the level of care that they expect due to understaffing.

 Medical errors can happen for a variety of reasons.
 A surgeon may be tired.
 Your health care team may not perform the appropriate time-out procedure to ensure that they’re operating on the right patient or body part.
-Your Portland health providers may also not communicate well with one another.
+Your Lake Oswego health providers may also not communicate well with one another.
 An attorney can review the details surrounding your case and let you know if you may qualify to file an Oregon legal case.